Before you apply for employer accreditation

 Legal compliance for AEWV employer accreditation

-There are extra requirements if your business is a franchise, placing workers with a controlling third party, or a trust, partnership or sole trader.
+There are extra requirements if your business is placing workers with a controlling third party, or a trust, partnership or sole trader.

 If you are a trust, partnership or sole trader